 By default, it is assumed that every attribute is of type "NOMINAL", which means that there is a limited set of values, and values of an attribute are treated as distinct when calculating the results of a content-based model.

-If you have an attribute that is of type "NUMERIC", and you add another attribute of the same type, the recommendation engine treats the two values as a range.
+If you have an attribute that is of type "NUMERIC", and you add another attribute of the same type, the Personalization server treats the two values as a range.

 However, if the other attribute is of type "NOMINAL", they are both treated as different and have no "distance-based similarity".